getgrav/grav-learn/pages/03.themes/06.theme-vars/docs.md

 </ul>
 ```

+### media object

+There is a new object that allows you to access [media](../../content/media) that is outside of Page objects via PHP streams from Twig.
+This works in a similar manner to [image linking in content](../../content/image-linking#php-streams) by using streams to access images, and media processing to manipulate theme.

+`media['user://media/bird.png'].resize(50, 50).rotate(90).html()`

 ### uri object

 !!
 The whole list of the Uri object methods is available on the [API site](http://learn.getgrav.org/api/Grav/Common/Uri.html).
 Here's a list of the methods you'll find most useful.